abey79/vsketch/docs/install.rst

 Google Colab
 ------------

-Vpype can be used in browser without any installation steps thanks to the `Google Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_ free notebook environment.
+Vsketch can be used in browser without any installation steps thanks to the `Google Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_ free notebook environment.
 Add this content to the first cell to setup the environment::